mwonng/cultureamp/README.md

 Generally, it can loading a spinner for indicate page are still loading.
 But this wont actually reducing loading speed for user and just telling user that 'we are loading'.

-So i implement a solution, not only showing spinner while loading but also have **prefetching** while user cusor on hover the area of the survey title (not only title link).
+So i implement a solution, not only showing spinner while loading but also have **prefetching** while user cusor on hover the area of the survey title (not only title link). this only works for desktop because of no hover on mobile

 However, it will increase a lot of work to split different senarios for this prefetching function and I'm not going to use Next.js directly which already have prefetch function.